 The “Business Person of the Year” is someone who is recognized as having set a standard of accomplishment in both business and the community.
 Nominations are from the Chamber’s business members who have made a significant impact on the role of business in the community.
 The nominee must be a member of the Chamber for at least 18 months.
 They must be an active member who is always willing to go above and beyond, and be a leader that motivates others.
 They must have a level of community participation by contributing resources in the form of time, talent or money to our community via projects, clubs, churches, and not-for-profits.

 Each year the Chamber Board of Directors receives a number of nominees for this honor – the selection process included several outstanding candidates and the number of nominees is a testament to the Chamber membership’s commitment to our community.

-I am pleased to introduce the Webster Chamber of Commerce’s 2018 Business Person of the Year: Bill Koopman.
+I am pleased to introduce the Webster Chamber of Commerce’s 2019 Business Person of the Year: Joe Vitello.

-We have a plague for Bill today that is inscribed with these words: Business Person of the Year presented by the Webster Chamber of Commerce to William A. Koopman in recognition of your outstanding contributions to the Webster Chamber of Commerce and your commitment to the community – 2018.
+We have a plaque for Joe today that is inscribed with these words: Business Person of the Year presented by the Webster Chamber of Commerce to Joseph A. Vitello in recognition of your outstanding contributions to the Webster Chamber of Commerce and your commitment to the community – 2019.

-Please help me congratulate Bill Koopman, the Webster Chamber’s 2018 Business Person of the Year!
+Congratulations to Joe Vitello, the Webster Chamber’s 2019 Business Person of the Year!

 Read about the previous honorees:

 |Thomas J. Strining||2006|